Man United drawn with Real Betis in last 16 of Europa League - WHIZ News

 NYON, Switzerland (AP) — Manchester United was paired with Real Betis in the round of 16 of the Europa League on Friday, giving the 2017 champions another Spanish opponent after eliminating Barcelona.

-Man United will host the first leg at Old Trafford on March 9.
+United will host the fifth-place Spanish team on March 9 in the first leg at Old Trafford, where Barcelona was beaten 2-1 on Thursday to complete a 4-3 aggregate victory.

+“It is a playing team, a skillful team,” Man United manager Erik ten Hag said of Betis, who his team played in a friendly during the mid-season break for the World Cup.
+“You know what you get from Spanish football.
+We also played Real Sociedad this season and so we know (that) only when you play your best, you have a chance to survive.”

-The last Ukrainian team left in this season’s European competitions, Shakhtar Donetsk, was drawn to face Feyenoord.
-Shakhtar will host the first leg in neighboring Poland because of the Russian military invasion of Ukraine.
+The last Ukrainian team left in this season’s European competitions, Shakhtar Donetsk, was drawn to face Dutch league leader Feyenoord.
+Shakhtar will have three defenders suspended for the first leg it will host in neighboring Poland because of the Russian military invasion of Ukraine.

 Premier League leader Arsenal will face Sporting Lisbon, with the first leg played in Portugal.